mrmod/magicland/README.md

 * Must be free/nearly free (eg: EC2 T1-micro)
 * Must work in the development environment with only Docker and an internet connection
 * Must consider Memory saturated when 96 MB remain on a system (62 MB + WTF space)

+## TODO

+* Properly create the `/app` `magicland.serviceName.js` content
+* Ensure `node` is somehwere in the container
+* Ensure `express` is available to `magicland.serviceName.js` outside of the customer's space
+* Wire up the Go HTTP handlers sensibly
+* GZ the container `/app` after building the container entry-point as `serviceName.HEAD` and store it somewhere

+For the time being, the Github Webhook should handle the entire stand-up.
+Another request handler will need to listen for public side service requests, pull the GZ, and stand it up in a container somewhere.

+Version-rollback races are going to be a thing as well as in-flight bugs.
+The project accepts these for now.

 ## Testing